-A home appraisal is an estimation of your home’s value, determined by a professional appraiser (someone licensed by your state on real estate prices).
+A home appraisal is an estimation of your home’s value, determined by a licensed, professional appraiser.

 What’s a home appraisal?